A virtual festival of environmental events from 1 November to 12 November.

 If you have difficulty in providing the evidence to support your application, you may be able to use the evidence we already hold, as long as it is less than three months old.
 For example, if you are claiming Housing Benefit, you may have sent us your wage slips within the last three months.

-If you are struggling to find evidence, please contact the Benefits Team at email@example.com and we will try and assist in any way we can.
+If you are struggling to find evidence, please contact the Benefits Team at firstname.lastname@example.org and we will try to assist in any way we can.

 If my application is rejected, can I appeal against the decision?

 There is no right of appeal against any decision not to award the standard payment and discretionary payment.
 This decision was made because you haven't met the eligibility criteria.
 If you do not understand why your application is unsuccessful, please contact us at email@example.com.